snu-dbs/prevision/slab-benchmark/prevision/README.md

 ## Directory Structure

-The directory structure of the data generaotr looks like follow.
+The directory structure of the data generator looks like follow.
-We are currently on the `prevision` directory.
+We are currently in the `prevision` directory.
-We will run commands in here.
+We will run commands here.

 ```
 slab-benchmark